-Signs can last for weeks to months before the animal dies; however, some animals may not show clinical signs except for acute pneumonia.
+Signs can last for weeks to months before the animal dies; however, some animals may not show clinical signs.
 Animals are usually three to four years old before clinical signs appear, but signs have been seen in animals as young as 15 months or as old as 13 years.

 Where is CWD found?

-First recognized as a "wasting syndrome" in a research facility in Colorado in 1967, CWD has only been found in captive and wild cervids in North America, the Republic of Korea and Norway.
+First recognized as a "wasting syndrome" in a research facility in Colorado in 1967, CWD has only been found in captive and wild cervids in North America, the Republic of Korea, Norway and Finland.

 In Canada, CWD was first detected on a Saskatchewan elk farm in 1996.
 The disease has been routinely detected in parts of Saskatchewan and Alberta and, more recently, on a red deer farm in Quebec.

 How is CWD transmitted and spread?

 Both direct (animal-to-animal) and indirect environmental (animal-to-premises-to-animal) transmission occur in cervids.
 It is believed that direct transmission occurs via shedding of the infectious agent in saliva, milk and feces.
 The incubation period typically lasts from 16 to 36 months.

 How is CWD diagnosed?

-CWD is tentatively diagnosed based on clinical signs, but is usually confirmed by testing of tissue from the affected animal after it is dead.
+CWD is tentatively diagnosed based on clinical signs, but can only be confirmed by testing of tissue from the affected animal after it is dead.
 A negative test result does not guarantee that an individual animal is not infected with CWD, but it does make it considerably less likely and may reduce your risk of exposure to CWD, for example through contact with that animal's tissues.